Borderlands 2 guide/strategy

-These are no-frills notes I’m taking whilst playing 2012 shooter-looter video game Borderlands 2.
+These are no-frills, bare-bones notes I’m taking whilst playing 2012 shooter-looter video game Borderlands 2.

 They’re mostly here to help people who understand the game’s concepts, but aren’t too good at shooter video games.